jzillmann/pdf-to-markdown/examples/Achieving-The-Paris-Climate-Agreement.md

 the international community.
 ```

-• Renewable Resource Assessment [R]E-SPACE: RE-SPACE is based on a
+• _Renewable Resource Assessment [R]E-SPACE_: RE-SPACE is based on a

 ```
 Geographic Information Systems (GIS) approach and provides maps of the solar